-- Sit and Reach Test: This test measures flexibility, the range of motion of a joint or group of joints.
+- Sit and Reach Test: This test measures flexibility, the ability of a joint to move through its full range of motion.

-- One Minute Sit-up Test: This test measures muscular endurance, the ability to contract the muscle repeatedly over a period of time.
+- 1-Minute Sit-up Test: This test measures muscular endurance, the ability to contract the muscle repeatedly over a period of time.

-- One Repetition Maximum Bench Press Test: This test measures muscular strength, the amount of tension a muscle can exhibit in one maximal contraction.
+- 1 Repetition Maximum Bench Press Test: This test measures muscular strength, the amount of force a muscle can produce with a single maximum effort.

 - 1.5 Mile Run Test: This test measures cardiovascular endurance, the ability to perform prolonged, large muscle, dynamic exercise at moderate-to-high levels of intensity.

-- Oral Interview: Applicants remaining in the process will be notified regarding an oral interview.
+- Oral Interview: Applicants remaining in the process will be scheduled for an oral interview.

-- Veteran's Points: Eligible veterans may receive 5 veteran preference points added to their final examination score in accordance with 65 ILCS 5/ Article 10-1-16.
+- Veteran Points: Eligible veterans may receive 5 veteran preference points added to their final examination score in accordance with 65 ILCS 5/ Article 10-1-16.
 This can be viewed at www.ilga.gov.